History

 history-1

 In 1986, a group of visionary women business owners founded The Atlanta Women’s Fund as part of the Community Foundation for Greater Atlanta.
 In 1998, that fund had grown in importance and credibility, becoming independent as The Atlanta Women’s Foundation (AWF).
-As the only public foundation in Georgia dedicated solely to women and girls, the Foundation has invested $20 million into over 350 Atlanta area nonprofit organizations that have successfully moved women and girls from poverty to economic self-sufficiency.
-In addition to strategic grantmaking, AWF provides leadership and philanthropic training to a diverse group of professional women to empower not only themselves, but their communities as well.
+As the only public Foundation in Georgia dedicated solely to women and girls, AWF has invested $27 million into the community through grants and programs, helping hundreds of Atlanta area nonprofit organizations successfully move women and girls from poverty to economic self-sufficiency.
+In addition to strategic grantmaking, AWF provides leadership and philanthropic training to a diverse group of professional women to empower not only themselves but their communities as well.

 TIMELINE